NBA 2K21 has been out for a while, but the next-gen version is now here as the PS5 arrives!

 The PS5 will bridge the console to PC power gap more than any console before it.

 It will have a new eight-core AMD CPU based on AMD’s new 7nm Zen 2 architecture, and a custom GPU based on its new Radeon Navi hardware.
 These chips will bring huge benefits, including support for up to 8K graphics, ray tracing, and 3D audio.

-What does this mean though?
-Well, in short, it means that the gaming experience on the PS5 should be tenfold to the PS4 in just about every single aspect.
+In short, this means the gaming experience on the PS5 should be tenfold to the PS4 in almost every aspect.